compling-wat/ura-practice/README.md

-**Note: We are not taking non-UW interns right now.
+**Note: We are not taking non-UW interns right now, except for the [Mitacs Globalink program](https://globalink.mitacs.ca/#/student/application/projects).
 We will update this page if the circumstance changes.**

 ---